The person who says it cannot be done should

 longhand handwriting contains nothing ambiguous – if the examiner

-misreads, or cannot read, your longhand, you will still lose a mark.
+misreads, or cannot read, your longhand, you may lose a mark.

-Consider the other students, who will get distracted seeing you
+Consider the other students, who will get distracted or discouraged,

-leave the room (if it is allowed).
-They may become discouraged even
+seeing you leave the room (if it is allowed).

 Do not attempt to cram or learn anything on the exam day.
 Restrict